 - Pitch our idea to the whole room

 The STEAM learning group collected our notes here.
 We came up with several major issues about STEAM learning, and it was difficult to limit down to just one.

 Topics that we came up with:

 - How do we incorporate STEAM?

 - How do you integrate resources to meet STEAM learning needs?

 - How do we make learning visible?
-How do we teach the design process?
+What is the best way to teach the design process?